Michigan Tax Lawyer

 - Help You Reach a Settlement Agreement – Sometimes, a settlement called an offer in compromise can be reached.
 Your lawyer will help you see whether you’re eligible to settle your taxes for less than the full amount.

 - Help You File Your Back Tax Returns – Filing back tax returns is important, and an attorney can help you do it right.
-Once those returns are filed, if you owe any money, your tax attorney in Michigan can also see to it that a workable plan is in place for how you’ll pay off the tax debt and penalties.
+Once those returns are filed, if you owe any money, your tax attorney in Michigan can also see to it that a workable plan is in place for how you’ll pay off the tax liability and penalties.

 Call a Michigan Tax Attorney

 You have worried about how you’ll pay your taxes for long enough.
-It’s time to get your debt under control.
+It’s time to get your liability under control.
 Whether you owe taxes to the IRS, the state of Michigan, or both, you can get these matters settled by working with an attorney who understands Michigan and federal tax laws.
 We will find a solution that will meet your needs.